DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl apply -f ./K8S/app-depl.yaml
 ```

 **Note**: To fill the database with initial data, you can use the following technique.
-First, find a pod with the running application:
+First, find a pod with a running application:

 ```
 kubectl get pods